Cynobs-repo/cygun/README.md

 # cygun
-Lightgun for Windows with Python and an USB webcam
+Lightgun for Windows written in Python with use of a USB webcam

 > [!IMPORTANT]
 > The project is an early alpha and still needs a lot of maintenance.